vsoch/freegenes/docs/_docs/development/index.md

 # Development

-These guides will show you how to build containers, configure FreeGenes, and deploy the application.
+These guides will show you how to setup and configure FreeGenes, before deploying the application.

 ## Useful Information